- Grand Canyon University - B.S or M.Ed. in Early Childhood Education and Elementary Education

 Most states license center-based preschool programs.
 Licensed preschool programs must adhere to state standards, which typically include minimum educational and training requirements for preschool program directors, teachers, and teacher assistants.

 Head Start Preschools

-Head Start was established in 1965 to meet the needs of low-income children and their families.
-The goal of Head Start is to increase school readiness by delivering comprehensive services to children and their families.
+Established in 1956, Head Start meets the needs of low-income children and their families by increasing school readiness by delivering comprehensive services to children and their families.
 Head Start is usually free to eligible children and their families.

 Although Head Start has several programs, preschool is provided through center-based Head Start programs.
 This type of program is provided in a group setting and operates on a specific schedule with a qualified teaching staff.
 Head Start services eligible children who turn three years old before the first day of school.

 Faith-based preschools sponsored by religious organizations provide a comprehensive educational program alongside religious education.
 Many of these programs are located in churches and other religious structures.
 A number of nonprofit organizations like the YMCA also provide low-cost preschool programs to members of a community.